By Colin Cureton, CHIP Food Systems Director

 Several months later, the results were in and we had gathered high-quality information from roughly 70 farms.
 That’s nearly a 20% response rate for people emailed and a nearly 30% response rate for people called.
 For anyone who has ever conducted outreach to a big group of farmers with a voluntary survey, you know that 20-30% isn’t half bad!

 The main result of this outreach to growers was the creation of CHIP’s 2015 Crop Availability Chart.
 CHIP publishes this tool every year in order to help San Diego County schools and other institutions more easily procure fresh, healthy, local foods.
-The tool includes1 comprehensive crop availability of 50 San Diego County farms for 75 fruits, vegetables, and herbs.
+The tool includes comprehensive crop availability of 50 San Diego County farms for 75 fruits, vegetables, and herbs.
 The chart is color-coded for easy use and shows monthly variation in projected crop availability both within and across crops.
 Grower contact information and a map of respondents is also included at the end of the chart.
 Improvements in this year’s Chart is the refined method for showing month-by-month availability and the sheer increase in volume of information. the 2014 Chart includes 26 growers whereas the 2015 Chart has 49- that’s a 92% increase!

 The 2015 Crop Availability Chart is accompanied by a Grower Engagement Research brief summarizing key characteristics of farms engaged, as well as a stand-alone one-page infographic that attractively summarizes main findings of our grower outreach.
 Feel free to share the infographic (or this whole blog post) on your social media accounts!